Jules White: Later films

-Final years
+Final years and death

 In 1956, after other studios had abandoned short-subject production, Jules White had the field to himself.
 However, by this time most theaters and drive-ins were using a double-feature or even triple-feature policy, leaving no room for two-reel comedies.
 White acknowledged the trend by winding down his activities.
 He made only 14 new comedies for the 1955-56 season: eight with the Three Stooges, two with Andy Clyde, two with Vernon & Quillan, and two with Joe Besser, all low-budget remakes of older comedies.
 White explained to historian David Bruskin, "I saw what was happening around me and realized what we were doing was repeating ourselves and, for the most part, using big chunks of previous films."
 White planned to shut down the entire department after the 1956 quota had been completed.
 Shemp Howard of the Stooges had just died and White half-heartedly fulfilled the Columbia contract by making four Stooge shorts without him; White saw little point in carrying the series any further.
 The Stooges and Andy Clyde had been with White since 1934, but White saw the writing on the wall.
 "I used to get the sales news on how the films were doing.
 I was watching this and so was Columbia.
 It was time to go to the office and say, 'Look, fellows, we've done well up to here.
 Why don't we leave them laughing?'"
 Columbia president Harry Cohn went along with most of White's plan but insisted on retaining the Stooges.
 Joe Besser replaced Shemp Howard as the "third Stooge".

 White went on to produce 17 more shorts from late 1956 to the end of 1957.
 Many of his Stooge comedies now consisted of all-new material, featuring science-fiction or musical themes, and often including topical references to rock and roll and then-current feature films.
 White even launched a new series, "Girlie Whirls," as musical-comedy vehicles for plump comedian Muriel Landers; only one film was made before White reassigned her to one of the Stooge comedies.